-The purpose of the hash algorithm is to map the features of the original space into a Hamming space, which lead us with short compact hashing codes consists of 0 and 1.
-As a result, hash coding is very efficient in binary computing and storage.
-There are two main types of hash-based search algorithms: hash table lookup and hash code ranking.
+For nearest neighbor search, hashing algorithms are very efficient in terms of both computing and storage.
+Two main types of hashing-based search methods have been developed, i.e., hash table lookup~\cite{song2005fast,li2016deterministic} and hash code ranking~\cite{liu2016query,ji2014query}.

-The main idea of hash table lookup for accelerating the search is reducing the number of distance computations.
-The data structure, called hash table (a form of the inverted index), is composed of buckets with each bucket indexed by a hash code.
-Each point is assigned to a hash bucket which shares the same hash code.
-Therefore, the strategy for learning hash encoding for this type of algorithm is to make the relatively close points in the original space have a higher probability of having the same hash encoding.
-When a query comes, we can find the corresponding hash bucket according to the hash code of the query, so as to find the corresponding candidate set.
+The primary goal of hash table lookup is to decrease the number of distance calculations for speeding up searches.
+The structure of the hash table contains various buckets, each of which is indicated by one separate hash code.
+Each point is associated with a hash bucket that shares the same hash code.
+Thus, the manner to learn hash codes for this kind of algorithm is to increase the likelihood of producing the same hash codes for adjacent points in the original space.
+When a query is given, we can find the corresponding hash bucket according to the hash code of the query, so as to find the corresponding candidate set.
 After this step, we usually re-rank the points in the candidate set to get the final search target.